mmohamedkhaled/Online-Marketplace/README.md

 - `Order.h` and `Order.cpp`: Define and implement the Order class for generating orders.
 - `Discounts.h` and `Discounts.cpp`: Define and implement the Discounts class for applying discounts.

-## Original Draft

-The original draft of the code is provided in a single .cpp file containing all the ideas and initial implementation.
-It has been modularized and structured into separate header and source files for better organization and readability.